vuestorefront/storefront-ui/docs/Customization.md

 </style>
 ````

-Now let's see how we can customize any of it's parts by still making use of the rest of it.
+Now let's see how we can customize any of it's parts by still making use of the sfui parts we want to remain untouched.

 - **Template**:  Here we replaced default HTML with our own.
 In this example we replaced default <button> with a <div>
 ````html